 True legacy of Roger Bannister is far beyond smashing the seemingly insurmountable four-minute barrier.
 It lies in smashing the psychological barrier in the minds of fellow athletes and instilling the self-belief that they too can pull under four minutes.
 Runners had the ability to break the record before May 1954, but probably not the self-belief.

-Self-belief is the strength of your belief in your own ability to complete tasks and reach goals.
-If you have low self-belief, you’re more likely to get discouraged in the face of obstacles when pursuing a difficult task and, therefore, make an under-par effort or just give up.
+Self-efficacy is the strength of your belief in your own ability to complete tasks and reach goals.
+If you have low self-efficacy, you’re more likely to get discouraged in the face of obstacles when pursuing a difficult task and, therefore, make an under-par effort or just give up.

-Self-belief has nothing to do with your actual ability, though.
+Self-efficacy has nothing to do with your actual ability, though.
+It’s belief.

 Let’s understand this through an example.

 You’re on a hiking expedition in Africa, and you get lost.
 You come across a hungry hyena who is keen to make a meal of you.
 What would you do?
-You’ll fight with all your might.
+You’ll fight with all your might, right?

 But, what if you face a lion instead?
 Will you show the same might against the lion?
 Very unlikely.
 Because you’ll lack the self-belief to fight a lion.
 Although your ability remains the same in the two situations, your response, your effort will be different.